CBS International Business School: Center for Advanced Sustainable Management

-Additionaly the CASM coordinated the activities of the project 1Uni - 1Book, dedicated to the topic of Gender Data Gap: #TheOtherHalf - Making Invisible Women Visible! which was financed by the Stifterverband.
+Additionally the CASM coordinated the activities of the project 1Uni - 1Book, dedicated to the topic of Gender Data Gap: #TheOtherHalf - Making Invisible Women Visible! which was financed by the Stifterverband.

-university start-up network cologne e.V.
+University start-up network cologne e.V.

 In 2018, CBS International Business School took over the office of the hochschulgründernetz cologne e.
 V.(hgnc), which is represented by Prof. Dr. Ulrich Anders as Managing Director and Flora Carlhoff as Project Manager.
 The hgnc offers a wide range of consulting and information services for prospective founders from the Cologne region, which are free of charge for students, graduates and scientists from Cologne universities and non-university research institutions.
 With 20 partners from universities and institutions in Cologne (including innovation centres, banks, the Cologne Chamber of Commerce and Industry and the City of Cologne), the association, which was founded in 1998, has developed into the first point of contact and expert network in Cologne.